Goal Inference from Open-Ended Dialog: Method for Goal Inference from Open-Ended Dialog

 The key idea behind our method is tracking possible human goals and how likely they are as the dialog between the human and the agent goes on.
 To track the possible space of human goals, we instantiate a finite goal set to which we can add goals if our inference finds that the human preferences in the conversation so far are not represented in the goals, or remove unlikely goals.
-Given the updated goal set, we infer the likeliest goals and select actions based on them.
-We continue the conversation rounds until the task is completed.
+Given the updated goal set, we infer the most likely goals and select actions based on them.
+We continue the conversation rounds until the task is completed (or we've reached the upper conversation limit).